There were 744 pending actions in the Baby Formula NEC MDL.

 |

 Necrotizing enterocolitis (NEC) is a condition that inflames gastrointestinal tissue.
-This causes the tissue to die, which can lead to perforations or tears in the intestinal wall.
+This causes tissue in the digestive system to die, which can lead to perforations or tears in the intestinal wall.
 Weakened intestinal tissue from NEC allows bacteria to leak into the bloodstream and body.
 This makes infants more susceptible to life-threatening infections.

 While any newborn can develop NEC, babies born prematurely develop it more often.
-NEC affects 1 in 1,000 preemies and only 1 in 10,000 full-term infants.
-It is also more common in infants with low birth weights, whether premature or not.
-About 90% of the babies who get NEC are premature or have low birth weights.
+NEC affects one in 1,000 preemies and only one in 10,000 full-term infants.
+It’s also more common in infants with low birth weights, whether premature or not.
+About 90% of the babies who get NEC are premature or have a low birth weight.

 Symptoms of the disease may present differently depending on the infant.
 Some infants may only experience mild cases and associated symptoms.
 Other infants have more serious symptoms.